Chaseao/Chaseao/README.md

   Who I Am
 </h3>
 <p>
-  I am a Game Designer with a specialty in Unity / C# development currently studying at The Ohio State University.
+   I am a Game Designer currently studying at The Ohio State University.
 I’ve created several small games with gameplay features like inventory, combat, and skill systems.
-I’ve also worked with teams to create UI systems that are engaging for the player to interact with.
+In addition, I have worked with teams to create UI systems that are engaging for the player.
 </p>

 <h3>